Those who are too smart to engage in politics are punished by being governed by those who are dumber. — Plato

 An anarchy emerges from the breakdown of a centralized form of governance.
 A typical case might involve top executives realizing the importance of depending on a common set of information processes at the time the company is going through a severe crisis, such as hostile take-over.

 But when everyone and his grandmother keeps a personal database, the figures for leads, orders, revenues and costs in one area of operation will quickly diverge from those in another area.
 That, in a word, is chaos.
-At such a time, it’s every database for itself.
+At such a time, its every database for itself.

 Survival of the Fittest Database